Viagounet/workspace-for-agents/README.md

 - show attached file in mail
 - new action -> read excels
 - more coherence between Goals & Preplanned actions
+- new prompt for dynamic:: object (weird think with code)